Hornecker/HouseButler/README.md

 The action triggers a local lightbulb to turn on or off light ('light' is the @subject-type, 'on'/'off' is the @boolean-type and 'room' is the @location-type).

 The service packs the result in the Api.ai webhook-compatible response JSON and returns it to Api.ai.

+# Google Actions Privacy Policy
+What information do I collect?
+- Only data transmitted by the Action on Google API.AI is used at runtime.
+No logs are active, no analysis of received data will be made.
+Nothing is collected!

+How do I use the information?
+- The data transmitted by the Action on Google API.AI is used at runtime by a backend service to evaluate which power socket to turn on or off.
+After processing the information is lost.
+No data transmittet will be used for any other purpose that controlling power sockets.

+What information do I share?
+- The webhook collects the intent transmitted by the Action and passes it on to a local backend for processing the voice parameters.
+After processing, data is gone.
+Nothing is shared.